 When answering the questions below, choose one area of loss to focus on.
 (Repeat the quiz for each loss to understand which one(s) may be holding the most dirty pain.)

 - If I’d made different choices, I wouldn’t have lost (person/place/thing).

 - I should have been a better (role in that relationship).

-- I shouldn’t be happy without (loved one).
+- I shouldn’t be happy without (lost person/place/thing).